TaygaHoshi/tt-project/Character - Paths/Path of Bards.md

 **Range:** 3 meters
 **Duration:** (1 + C/2) rounds
 **Effect**
 	Choose an ally.
-You play an invigorating song for them.
+You play a rejuvenating song for them.
 Next time this ally uses an ability that costs energy, you spend the energy cost in their stead.